-Dr. Mahesh Daas is a designer, technologist and an experienced academic leader.
+Dr. Mahesh Daas is a designer, author, speaker, and technologist exploring urbanism, robotics, and artificial intelligence.
 He serves as the eighth President of the Boston Architectural College.
-Prior to this, he served as the Dean of the School of Architecture & Design at the University of Kansas, Lawrence.
+Before this, he served as the Dean of the School of Architecture & Design at the University of Kansas, Lawrence.
 His academic career spans 23 years at four universities including 14 years in higher education leadership roles.

-Throughout his career, Daas has been honored for his creative achievements, leadership, and innovative approach to teaching.
+Daas has been honored for his creative achievements, leadership, and innovative approach to teaching throughout his career.
 He has delivered invited lectures and keynote speeches at scholarly forums all over the world.

 In 2011 he became the youngest educator and the second person of Asian origin to be chosen as an Association of Collegiate Schools of Architecture Distinguished Professor, the highest national recognition for an architectural educator.
 Fewer than two percent of architectural educators have been so honored since the inception of the ACSA national career awards program in 1984.
 Daas is a perpetual member of the ACSA College of Distinguished Professors.